PyRepair/maniple/training-data/summarize-experiment/pandas/101/prompt_response_response_5.md

     return arr.view(dtype)
 ```

-In the corrected version of the function:
-1. Proper handling of datetime and timedelta data types with NaN values is ensured using `to_datetime` and `to_timedelta` functions.
-2. The casting within get_indexer_non_unique has been revised to account for NaN values and dtype interpretation.
-3. The dtype 'Int8' and other data types are now understood and handled appropriately within the function.

-This corrected version of the function can be used as a drop-in replacement for the buggy version, addressing the identified issues and ensuring compatibility with the expected behavior described in the bug report.
+In the corrected code, the block handling floating to integer conversions has been revised to raise a ValueError with the appropriate message for the specific scenario involving non-finite values (including NaT) and the target dtype being np.int64.
+Additionally, the function now accurately captures all potential non-finite values and handles the conversion process accordingly.

+After applying these fixes, the revised astype_nansafe function should correctly handle the given combination of input parameters, leading to the expected behavior and resolving the bug.